VinlaRose/mcr-6/README.md

 ## E-com app for an ice cream shop

-Problem Statement: An imaginary ice crem shop wantsto take its buisness online, Build a website so that customers can order their products online and deliver it at required address.
+Problem Statement: An imaginary ice crem shop wants to take its buisness online, Build a website so that customers can order their products online and get it delivered  at required address.

 ## Features (developed so far)
 A landing page with all their products didplayed.